 In our opinion, this event ranks as one of the best light shows on the Lower Mainland.

-New this year is the PNE Express Train through mesmerizing light tunnels that mimic the dazzling Northern Lights and passes by fantastical displays.
+The PNE Express Train travels through mesmerizing light tunnels that mimic the dazzling Northern Lights and passes by fantastical displays.
 Don’t miss the Nutcracker on Ice at the Pacific Coliseum, blending ballet and ice skating in a magical winter wonderland with captivating choreography and stunning costumes.

-The walk-through light display takes you through enchanted lands to see winter creatures, experience Northern Lights in light tunnels, Polar North and Candy Cane Lane.
+The walk-through light display takes you through enchanted lands to see winter creatures and experience the Northern Lights in light tunnels, Polar North and Candy Cane Lane.
+If you are a BCAA member, take advantage of the 30% discount for tickets.
+Website: https://www.pne.ca/winter/

 Activities: Vancouver’s beloved Christmas Market is back with all the festive fun, great gift ideas, festive foods and drinks.
 There are over 90 European and local artisan stalls to enjoy.
 Ride the magical Carousel.
 Get into the holiday spirit with holiday entertainment.
 There are lots of gourmet treats along the Gourmetstrasse.